 When you meet with the Implementation team to start your migration process we can discuss where your content is currently living and what methods are available for migration.
 Depending on the state of your current site and what content types you'll be using in the new system will all contribute to how any content not living in Web Manager 2 will migrate.
 Regardless, we'll make sure you are comfortable and able to get your content into your new site within Cascade.

 Each migration process looks slightly different because of resources, content and plans for your new site.
-Your migration kick-off will start after completing Phase 1 and Phase 2 training for Cascade.
+Your migration kick-off will start after completing Overview training for Cascade.
 These two training sessions will provide the background and technical skills to understand how to use Cascade.

-After completing Phase 2 you can schedule a consultation with the Implementation team.
+After completing Cascade Overview Training you can schedule a consultation with the Implementation team.
 During your first consultation you can expect to

 - review templates options for your new homepage